How dirty is your money?

 a bank teller pushes several dollar bills through the slot at a bank to a customer

 Who hasn’t dreamt of being filthy rich?
-You might be surprised, though, to learn how dirty your cash really is.
-Every time you hold a dollar bill, even if it’s just to hand it to a cashier, you’re exposing yourself to thousands of germs and illness-causing bacteria.
+You might be surprised, however, to learn how dirty your cash really is.
+Every time you hold a piece of money, even if it’s just to hand it to a cashier, you’re being exposed to germs.

 Do you know where that dollar’s been?

+Some kinds of money are germier than others.
+Bills may carry more germs than coins, for example.
 A 2020 study for the European Society of Clinical Microbiology and Infectious Diseases found that bacteria survive more on paper bills than they do on coins made of copper.
-Copper appears to have antimicrobial activity and provides an environment that’s toxic for most types of bacteria.
+The metal appears to have antimicrobial activity and provides an environment that’s unhospitable for most types of bacteria.

-If you plan to swear off touching paper money, know that your ATM and credit cards aren’t much more sanitary.
-A 2020 study conducted by LendEDU reported that there were more bacteria on credit and debit cards than there are on dollar bills and coins.
+If you plan to swear off touching paper money, know that your ATM and credit cards may not be much more sanitary.
+A 2020 research study conducted by LendEDU reported that there were more bacteria on credit and debit cards than there are on dollar bills and coins.
+To derive their results, researchers used a device to test for bacteria and calculate a germ score.
+The higher the score, the dirtier the surface.
+Cards averaged a score of 285.
+In contrast, dollar bills averaged 160 and coins were usually around 136.
+For perspective, researchers noted that credit and debit cards carried more germs than a New York City subway pole.

-The good news is that it’s unlikely the germs on money will actually make you sick, assuming you’re otherwise healthy.
-There has, however, been some research showing instances of food poisoning caused by bacteria on the surfaces of bank cards.
-It’s always a good idea to wash your hands after handling cash or cleaning your cards with an antibacterial wipe after every use.
+The good news is that it’s unlikely that the germs on money will actually make you sick, assuming you’re otherwise healthy.
+There has, however, been research showing instances of food poisoning caused by bacteria on the surfaces of bank cards.

 Most U.S. currency is contaminated with illegal drugs

-It’s also unclear whether most contamination comes from drug use or from contaminated bills mingling with uncontaminated bills.
-One theory is that bills with larger amounts of cocaine have been used to consume cocaine or were exchanged in drug deals.
+It’s unclear whether most contamination comes from drug use or from contaminated bills mingling with uncontaminated bills.
+One theory is that bills with larger amounts of cocaine have been used to consume cocaine or were exchanged in a drug deal.

 Soiled money is constantly being replaced